 A short time back I wrote a short entry bemoaning the fact that Swan Lee, one of the best Danish bands to be found, split up (it happend a couple years back) while another even more known Danish band that mercifully split up some years back announced they were getting back together.
 Well, the mystery about what alluring Swan Lee lead singer Pernille Rosendahl would do next is no longer.

-The Storm, a project with her boyfriend Johan Wohlert (former bass player from Mew, another popular Danish band).
+The answer is The Storm, a project with her boyfriend Johan Wohlert (former bass player from Mew, another popular Danish band).
 I think I can follow her boyfriend's motives in leaving Mew, because frankly if I was waking up beside Pernille Rosendahl everyday, I'm sure wouldn't be too keen on getting out of bed each morning, and I certainly wouldn't be keen on touring around Europe without her.
 So perhaps it was a clever move...

 The Storm has a Myspace site, www.myspace/thestormdk with one decent sounding track called 'Drops in the Ocean', and a few announced gigs - including one at Store Vega in Copenhagen in April.
 We'll see what comes next...